pelevesque-node/is-array-in-array/README.md

 # is-array-in-array

-Finds out if an array is in an array.
+Checks if an array is in an array.

 ## Node Repository